Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/docker-named-volumes.md

 One option of storing data with Docker are Docker volumes.
-They are tightly integrated into Docker and can be accessed using their own API (Docker Deep Dive, 184).
+They are tightly integrated into Docker and can be accessed using their own API [4, pp. 184].
 In the following we will see how to create, inspect volumes and mount them inside a Docker container.
-(Docker Deep Dive 184)

 ## Creating docker volumes